Skadic/MA_BlockTrees/expose/01_introduction.typ

 There are at least two ways to approach this.
 The first one is the use of a global concurrent hash table to and from which every thread can write and read concurrently.
+One problem that could arise is that multiple threads write to locations in the hash table that are close to each other.
+This could lead to cache invalidation and thus reduce performance.

-Another option is to use sharding, instead using one hash table per processor and only allowing one processor to access each hash table.
+To remedy this, one can try to use sharding.
+We instead use one hash table per processor and only allow one processor to access each hash table.
 The hash tables together form one contiguous range, but being pairwise disjunct.
 Whenever a read or write is requested by any processor $p$, it can identify the processor $q$ whose part of the hash table would contain the hashed value.
 The operation is then inserted into a queue for processor $q$ and subsequently handled by processor $q$.
-This might lead to improvements in cache efficiency.

 == Minor Goals